fryagbye/tinderboxwithquarto/README.md

 # Introduction

-This tinderbox file supports creating a book with [Quarto](https://quarto.org/).
+This tinderbox file supports creating a book and manuscript (beta) with [Quarto](https://quarto.org/).

 You can make qmd files and _quarto.yml easily with it.
 Here is an example of books created with Quarto.

 * [R for Data Science (2e)](https://r4ds.hadley.nz/)(@Wickham2016Data)

 My Workflow is @fig-workflow.